-Unfortunately, this is a very large subject to go into detail and there are a lot of moving pieces to elaborate.
+Unfortunately, this is a very large subject to go into detail and there are a lot of moving pieces to elaborate on.
 However, if you are stuck or unsure, simply connect with me on LinkedIn and I would be happy to answer any questions you have.

-Step 4: Suppress your inner self challenging creating personas!
+Step 4: Suppress your inner self by challenging creating personas!

 Well, It might seem like fluff, but details like this do serve an important purpose:

-- First, creating personas will force you to go deeply into your audience shoes.
-You will start experiencing customers and prospects differently and you will begin to understand the thoughts, feelings, and behaviors of your customers.
+- First, creating personas will force you to go deeply into your audience’s shoes.
+You will start experiencing customers and prospects differently and you will begin to understand the thoughts, feelings, and behaviours of your customers.

-- Second, by going to all this trouble, you will unearth tactical opportunities for your product or business that you may never have paid attention to before.
-See these opportunities as a way to improve your customer’s lives.
-If you know what Jane cares about, and your product solves this what she cares about, then you just discovered ways to provide solution for Jane.
+- Second, by going through all this trouble, you will unearth tactical opportunities for your product or business that you may never have paid attention to before.
+See these opportunities as a way to improve your customers’ lives.
+If you know what Jane cares about, and your product or service solves what she cares about, then you just discovered ways to provide solutions for Jane.

 Putting it all together: Examples of marketing personas

-One thing I haven’t mentioned so far, is that creating personas is, as everything with marketing, tough 🙂 So, if you have a team and co workers, make sure that they are on board and they get involved at every aspect of the creation process; each member team will bring a different perspective and different information to the table.
+One thing I haven’t mentioned so far is that creating personas is, as with everything with marketing, tough 🙂 So, if you have a team and co-workers, make sure that they are on board and get involved at every aspect of the creation process; each member team will bring a different perspective and different information to the table.

-One you have your personas ready, its easier to communicate your marketing message and craft different elevator pitches for the sale, marketing and hiring teams.
+Once you have your personas ready, it’s easier to communicate your marketing message and craft different elevator pitches for the sale, marketing and hiring teams.

 Have you tried creating marketing personas?
 What elements of your persona template have been particularly helpful?